-“CIRCE” is an acronym for “Consulting and Integrated Resources in Classical Education.”
+“CIRCE” is an acronym for “Center for Independent Research on Classical Education.”

 The CiRCE Institute is a leading provider of inspiration, information, and insight to classical educators throughout the U.S. and Canada via an annual conference, an online classical academy, in-house teacher training, Lost Tools of Writing™ Workshops and materials, consulting on board development, school leadership, and school start-up, as well as a content-laden website and blog.